paciorek/future-kubernetes/README.md

 # future-kubernetes

-Instructions for setting up and using a Kubernetes cluster for runnign R in parallel using the future package.
+Instructions for setting up and using a Kubernetes cluster for running R in parallel using the future package.
+A primary use of this would be to run R in parallel across multiple virtual machines in the cloud.
+Kubernetes provides the infrastructure to set things up so that the master R process and all the R workers are running and able to communicate with each other.

 [FULLY DRAFTED, BUT STILL SOMEWHAT UNDER CONSTRUCTION]